LaravelDaily/Filament-CRM-Course/course/3 - Creating Lead Resources.md

 // ...
 ```

-Now loading the Customer table should show us the Lead Source column:
+Now, loading the Customer table should show us the Lead Source column:

 ![](./images/customerResourceLeadSourceColumn.png)